 The Helpdesk is staffed Mon-Sun from 08:30-21:30 and is located by the entrance of the Library.

-- We can help with questions about your Library Account, paying a fine; borrowing and renewing items; reserving an item (placing a hold) and much more
+- We can help with questions about your Library Account, paying a charge; borrowing and renewing items; reserving an item (Click and Collect request) and much more

 - Get it For Me items are collected from the Helpdesk